martinvillysson/StreamMaster/src/StreamMaster.Docs/streammaster/docs/en/CommandProfiles.md

 StreamMaster provides two useful parameter substitutions to simplify dynamic configurations:

-- **`{clientUserAgent}`**: Inserts the client’s user agent string, allowing streams to be configured for specific devices or browsers.
+- **`{clientUserAgent}`**: Inserts the client's user agent string, allowing streams to be configured for specific devices or browsers.
 - **`{streamUrl}`**: Dynamically replaces with the URL of the stream being accessed.

 These substitutions let you customize commands without hardcoding specific values, making your Command Profiles more versatile.